Rex Ray: Legacy

 The collection of the San Francisco Museum of Modern Art includes 37 posters by Rex Ray for musical artists including David Bowie, The B-52s, and The Rolling Stones.
+In 2024, SFMoMA featured many of Ray's poster designs in Art of Noise, an exhibition celebrating groundbreaking design shaping our music experience.

 His work is also in the collections of the San Jose Museum of Art and the Yerba Buena Center for the Arts in San Francisco.
 A drawing of Rex Ray by Veronica De Jesus is in the collection of the Berkeley Art Museum and Pacific Film Archive.